PilzDE/psen_scan/test/acceptance_test_psen_scan.md

   ```
   Replace the variables in brackets with appropriate values for your setup.

+  2. Place your hand infront of the PSENscan.

+  3. Move your hand left and right around the PSENscan.

 ### Expected Results
-  1. Rviz shows a 2D pointcloud of distance values that match your surroundings.
+  1. Rviz shows a red laserscan centered around the origin that matches your surroundings as well as some axes.

+  2. Rviz should show distance values near to the center toward the X-Axis.

+  3. Rviz should show distance values near to the center moving left and right around the origin in synch with your hand movements.